 How do I create a YouTube channel?

 - First you will need a Google account.
-And as per the section above, if your child is under 13 you will need to use your information to create the channel.
+And as per the section above, if your child is under 13 you will need to use your information to create and manage the channel.

 - Go to the YouTube homepage and log in via your Google account.

 - Pick your channel name.
-This shouldn’t include your child’s personal information, for instance their name
+This shouldn’t include your child’s personal information, such as their name.

 How do I keep my child safe on YouTube?